phjorgensen/go-tmux-sessionizer/README.md

-# Go TMUX sessionizer
+# Go tmux sessionizer

-> [!Notice]
+> [!WARNING]
 > This project is under very active development, it works as expected in its current state, but major breaking changes may come later.

 This is a CLI utility based on the `tmux-sessionizer` [script](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer) from ThePrimeagen.
-I've written this in Go, for fun and to learn Go.
+I've written this in Go, for fun and to learn Go.\
 Running the script will display a list of directories, selecting one of the directories will create and switch to a new tmux session in that directory.

 ## Config

-It will look for a config file in `~/.config/tmux-sessionizer/config.json` in the following format.
+It will look for `config.json` in `~/.config/tmux-sessionizer` in the following format.

 ```json
 {